 Most non-operative treatment is usually successful, although it can take a while to figure out what combination of non-operative treatment works best for each individual patient.
 Non-operative treatment may include:

 - The use of comfort shoe wear.

 - The use of a metatarsal pad to decrease the load through the involved area of the plantar forefoot.

-- Local corticosteroid injections can help decrease inflammation associated with the nerve.
-However, this does not necessarily address the underlying loading forces that maybe causing the injury to the nerve in the first place.
+- Local can help decrease inflammation associated with the nerve.
+However, this does not necessarily address the underlying loading forces that may be causing the injury to the nerve in the first place.

-Some physicians will attempt to treat Morton’s neuroma by releasing the intermetatarsal ligament and freeing the nerve of local scar tissue.
+Some physicians will attempt to treat Morton’s neuroma by releasing the intermetatarsal ligament, and freeing the nerve from the pressure under the ligament or any local scar tissue.
 This may also be beneficial.